IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 ### 6.1 Performance Requirements
 - The application shall process transactions within 2 seconds under normal conditions.
-- The system shall handle up to 50,000 concurrent users without performance degradation.
+- The system shall handle up to 50,000 concurrent end users without performance degradation.

 ---

 ### 6.2 Security Requirements
-- User data shall be encrypted both in transit (using TLS) and at rest (using AES-256).
+- End user data shall be encrypted both in transit (using TLS) and at rest (using AES-256).
-- The system shall enforce multi-factor authentication for all users.
+- The system shall enforce multi-factor authentication for all end users.

 ---